build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 ### Welcome to the world of MLOps
 MLOps in short Machine Learning Operations, is a magical wand that makes it possible for data scientists and engineers to deploy, monitor and manage machine learning models in a smooth and efficient way.

-Think MLOps as a team of superheroes who work behind the scenes to ensure that your favorite apps, such as Spotify, Netflix, or Siri, can make accurate predictions and recommendations based on your interests and behaviors.
-With MLOps, these superheroes can automate the whole process of training and deploying models, from collecting data to deploying models to production environments, and then monitoring their performance.
+Think MLOps as a team of heroes who work behind the scenes to ensure that your favorite apps, such as Spotify, Netflix, or Siri, can make accurate predictions and recommendations based on your interests and behaviors.
+With MLOps, these heroes can automate the whole process of training and deploying models, from collecting data to deploying models to production environments, and then monitoring their performance.
 They use powerful tools to make the whole process run as a well-oiled machine.

 A machine learning workflow starts with cleaning, preparing and curating the raw data.
 Then Feed the validated data and processed code to model building activities such as number of experiments to train, evaluate and tune the model until the model delivers the performance that’s expected.
 Each of those experiments needs to be tracked for performance comparison and so different set of artifacts needs to be maintained along with data set metadata.
 Once the Model is finalized then you register the model along with it’s metadata such as model built, performance and where it deployed.
 Finally define the KPI for the model and deploy it in one or more target deployments.
 Once the preferred model is deployed, then monitor for ongoing performance and detect data drift and concept drifts.